Skip to Main Content

 3. Experimental Designs: Implementing controlled experiments to test the efficacy of interventions aimed at improving parent-child mental health and sleep.

-4. Surveys and Interviews: Gathering qualitative and quantitative data on caregiver attitudes, family dynamics, and socio-economic factors influencing child development.
+4. Surveys and Interviews: Gathering qualitative and quantitative data on caregiver attitudes, family dynamics, and other environmental factors influencing child development.

 Staff Recruitment